google/or-tools/ortools/sat/doc/scheduling.md

 ## Alternative resources for one interval

-## Ranking or tasks in a disjunctive resource
+## Ranking tasks in a disjunctive resource

 ## Transitions in a disjunctive resource